katrinabodani/RL-Project/README.md

 ﻿# RL Project (Fall 2025)

 This repository contains the reproduction and improvement of the research paper referenced in this project.

+Links: (use NU-ID to access these)
-1/- Link to Literature Review sheet: https://docs.google.com/spreadsheets/d/1MJKGOiEjzTVWr27Dw6_jF2pGBqaOOKtQ/edit?gid=666242794#gid=666242794 , to access please use NU ID.
+* Link to Literature Review sheet: https://docs.google.com/spreadsheets/d/1MJKGOiEjzTVWr27Dw6_jF2pGBqaOOKtQ/edit?gid=666242794#gid=666242794
-2/- Link to Video explaining the code and project paper: https://drive.google.com/file/d/1u4nntcI_7yZOcHoN62gkvstyMhPg1DNR/view?usp=drive_link
+* Link to Video explaining the code and project paper: https://drive.google.com/file/d/1u4nntcI_7yZOcHoN62gkvstyMhPg1DNR/view?usp=drive_link

 ## Repository Contents